 In other border activity in September 2021, extreme poverty, political turmoil, gang violence and the mounting threat of deadly natural disasters has forced thousands of Haitian migrants to flee their homes in recent years in search of safety and a better life.

-In recent days, an estimated 15,000 migrants including families, pregnant women and children, have arrived at the Del Rio International Bridge in Del Rio, Texas, seeking asylum in the United States.
-Migrants have converged under the bridge, creating a makeshift camp where the situation has turned dire.
-They are facing scorching temperatures, unsanitary conditions and shortages of food and clean water as they wait to be processed by U.S. Customs and Border Patrol.
-Many are also in need of basic health services.
+An estimated 15,000 migrants including families, pregnant women and children, arrived at the Del Rio International Bridge in Del Rio, Texas, seeking asylum in the United States.
+Migrants converged under the bridge, creating a makeshift camp where the situation has turned dire.
+They faced scorching temperatures, unsanitary conditions and shortages of food and clean water as they waited to be processed by U.S. Customs and Border Patrol.
+Many also needed basic health services.

 Americares offered assistance to two partner organizations directly supporting migrants in Del Rio.